nvtkaszpir/collectd-haproxy/README.md

 # collectd-haproxy

-This is a collectd plugin to pull HAProxy (<http://haproxy.1wt.eu>) stats from the HAProxy management socket.
+This is a [collectd](http://collectd.org/) plugin to pull [HAProxy](http://haproxy.1wt.eu) stats from the HAProxy management socket or via HTTP stats page.
 It is written in Python and as such, runs under the collectd Python plugin.

 # Requirements

-*HAProxy*
+* HAProxy
   To use this plugin, HAProxy must be configured to create a management socket with the `stats socket` configuration option. collectd must have read/write access to the socket.

-*collectd*
+  Optionally HAproxy section which allows accessing HAproxy stats via HTTP, see examples.

+* collectd
-collectd must have the Python plugin installed.
-See (<http://collectd.org/documentation/manpages/collectd-python.5.shtml>)
+  collectd must have the Python plugin installed - [more info](http://collectd.org/documentation/manpages/collectd-python.5.shtml)

 # Options
 * `ProxyMonitor`